 As most games now undergo revisions and patches following launch our review content will be current to the date of posting unless otherwise stated — like if we were privy to a closed review build pre-launch.
 If we revisit content post launch (like on a major update, or after DLC) we will state the version reference where possible.

-On Reviews, Features, First Impressions, and Reviews Ethics.
+On Features, First Impressions, and Reviews Clarity.

 We only differentiate Previews and First Impressions based on the amount of time spent on the game, or the state of the game.
 When we review a game that is not yet fully deemed complete (1.0) then we will endeavour to state its version number/reference in the review.